ee538/final-project-txia0604/README.md

 **************************************************************
 ```

 You can input the number of method to let the system choose the selected method to solve TSP.
-If your input is an invalid input(e.g. 4, "I want to use 3-opt method"...).
+If your input is an invalid input(e.g. 4, "I want to use 3-opt method", ...).
 The system will remind you that it is an invalid input and use the default method(Brute Force) to solve TSP.

 ## Functions in this project: